Geborgen/dinoksetiid/GAMEPLAYGUIDE.md

 Do not go to Falkreath, despite the quest's direction.
 You will die.
 Instead, you should head to Oakwood by Lake Ilinalta and get situated.
 From there, I recommend going down the path to Riverwood (be wary of wraiths, I recommend luring them back to Oakwood to have the guards deal with them).
 In Riverwood, you can find a book on Alvor's mantle that will lead you to a unique follower.
 Be careful though, you will encounter a unique boss.

+You can also find hidden chests throughout the world containing loot that will give you an edge.
+If you want to make a detour before or after heading to Oakwood, you can visit Helgen where several of these chests are located.

 You should focus on gearing up, getting stronger, and exploring.
 There are six new settlements you can find ([Wynstead](https://www.nexusmods.com/skyrimspecialedition/mods/50640), [Harold Hold](https://www.nexusmods.com/skyrimspecialedition/mods/65552), [Jarnborg](https://www.nexusmods.com/skyrimspecialedition/mods/67992), [Reich Corigate](https://www.nexusmods.com/skyrimspecialedition/mods/58214), [Dunpar Wall](https://www.nexusmods.com/skyrimspecialedition/mods/60728), and [Oakwood](https://www.nexusmods.com/skyrimspecialedition/mods/61007)) that have merchants, inns, and general amenities.

 From there, you can continue the main quest, or check out the added content listed earlier in this document.
 There's not a lot of direction, it's very open ended.